mvs-org/docs-mvs-org/source/zh-cn/api_v3/blockchain.md

     * Returns
     `Object` -
     `address` - address
+    `height` - block height
-    `stake_utxo_count` - number of utxos can be used as stake proof for PoS mining
+    `stake_utxo_available` - number of utxos can be used as stake for PoS mining `stake_utxo_waiting` - number of utxos can be used as stake but not mature

     * Example
     ```js